Dino-Martinez/warframe-item-tracker/README.md

 # warframe-item-tracker
-Warframe Scraper is a tool for players to see advanced data from the [Warframe Market](https://warframe.market/)
+Warframe Tracker is a tool for players to see advanced data from the [Warframe Market](https://warframe.market/)

 a React App for spying on the price of items on the warframe market